dabit3/aws-amplify-workshop-react-native/README.md

 }
 ```

-### Signing out the user using the witAuthenticator HOC
+### Signing out the user using the withAuthenticator HOC

 We can sign the user out using the `Auth` class & calling `Auth.signOut()`.
 This function returns a promise that is fulfilled after the user session has been ended & AsyncStorage is updated.